CATALYST researchers share work at scientific conference in Washington, D.C.

 “During the poster presentation, many scientists studying all different topics talked to me,” Dr. Swoboda said.
 “A lot of them were interested in this technology for their own hospital system, or it started them on a path to find out what portal technology was in use in their hospital systems.”

 Dr. Fareed said many attendees were interested in the user experience and user design aspects of technology interfaces such as MyChart Bedside.

 “We had lots of questions from clinicians and researchers,” he said.
 “It seems like this is still new to clinicians from other health systems, so they’re trying to understand how it can be used to engage patients.”

 Patient portals weren’t the only subject of discussion at the conference.
-Other presenters discussed topics such as opioids, maternal and child health, and compliance among hospital systems.
-Panelists also touched on how to effectively implement new systems and how to improve entire healthcare systems.
+Other presenters discussed topics such as opioids, maternal and child health, compliance among hospital systems, and how to improve entire health care systems.